-You can use your card where debit cards are accepted in the U.S. Just look at the checkout for the brand mark that matches your card - Visa® or MasterCard®.
-Plus, your card can also be used for online and phone purchases.
+You can use your card everywhere Visa® or Mastercard® debit cards are accepted in the U.S. Just look at the checkout for the brand mark that matches your card - Visa or Mastercard.
+Plus, your card can also be used for online and phone purchases when registered.

-You can get your card balance and a list of all your transactions by logging into MyPrepaidBalance.com or by calling the customer service phone number on the back of your card.
+You can get your card balance and a list of your transactions by logging into GoCardServices.com, through the MetaWallet mobile app, or by calling customer service at the number on the back of the card.

-Sometimes your purchase is for a greater amount than what’s on your card.
-And since you can only spend what you load, you will need to split the payment across multiple methods.
+If the purchase amount is greater than the amount of the balance on your card, ask the merchant if they allow split tender transactions.
+A split-tender transaction is when the payment is split across multiple methods.
 Depending on the merchant’s policy, you can request a split-tender transaction – just use an additional card or alternative payment method to cover the remaining cost of the purchase beyond your card’s balance.
-Keep in mind, some merchants may only allow you to do this if the second method of payment is cash or a check.
-Also, online and most mail-order merchants do not permit split-tender transactions.
-There is no guarantee that every merchant will accept two forms of payment, such as two prepaid cards.
+Keep in mind, some merchants may only allow you to do this if the second method of payment is cash or check.
+Also, online and most mail-order merchants do not permit split-tender transaction.
+There is no guarantee that every merchant will accept two forms of payment.

 When making a purchase in-person, the merchant may have attempted to process the purchase for a greater amount than what is available on the card.
 If this happens, ask the merchant to split the payment across multiple methods.
 You can only spend what is loaded on your card – any amounts beyond that will cause a decline.
 For additional help, you can contact customer service at the number on the back of your card.